MarkCLewis/SwiftVis2/examples/examples.md

 ### Histogram

 The histogram style can be drawn with values stacked or not.
 It can also draw the bins either centered on the bin value or spanning the bin values.
 Note that the histogram method in Spark produces the latter option.
-This is significant as when you don't center, the bin data needs ot have one more element than the counts.
+This is significant as when you don't center, the bin data needs to have one more element than the counts.

 ![histogram](histogram.png "Simple Histogram")